Janet Langford Carrig

 Carrig began her career as a law clerk for a judge in the Third Circuit Court of Appeals.
 She was later an associate with Wachtell, Lipton, Rosen & Katz and a partner at Sidley & Austin.

-She serves as a trustee for Columbia Funds and is Chairman of the Houston Grand Opera Endowment Board.
-She also serves on the boards of directors for the Houston Grand Opera and the National Association of Corporate Directors Texas TriCities Chapter.
+She serves as a trustee for Columbia Threadneedle Mutual Funds and as a director of the Houston Grand Opera and the Houston Grand Opera Endowment Board, where she is the Chair Emeritus.
+She also serves on the boards of directors for the National Association of Corporate Directors Texas TriCities Chapter and the International Institute for Conflict Prevention & Resolution.
 Previously, she has served on the boards of United Airlines, Grinnell College, Joffrey Ballet, Chicago Shakespeare Theater, Yellowstone Park Foundation and on the New York Stock Exchange's Legal Advisory Committee.

 Carrig received a bachelor's degree in history, with honors, from Grinnell College in 1979, and a juris doctorate from Yale University in 1983.